DefinitelyRus/EZBM/Frontend/Task List.md

 ---

-## Page 6: Shift Attendance & Payroll Logs
+## Page Shift Attendance & Payroll Logs

 ### Historical Audit Trails

-* **Description:** A simple history panel showing employee clock-in/out logs and past payroll payments.
+* A simple history panel showing employee clock-in/out logs and past payroll payments.
-* **Purpose:** The store manager needs a clear ledger to review cashier hours and verify that payroll was calculated and paid out correctly.
+* The store manager needs a clear ledger to review cashier hours and verify that payroll was calculated and paid out correctly.

 ### Tasks